uBlock Origin vs Lite: Which Do You Actually Need? (2026)

 When You Need More Than Ad Blocking

 Ad blocking handles one slice of browser performance.
-If you also have 20+ tabs draining RAM, neither uBO version addresses that — their scope is content filtering, not tab lifecycle management.
+If you also have 20+ tabs draining RAM, no uBO version addresses that — their scope is content filtering, not tab lifecycle management.

-Tab suspension (discarding inactive tabs to free memory), RAM dashboards, and cookie consent auto-dismissal are a separate layer.
-SuperchargePerformance covers that layer: 186,000+ DNR rules for tracker and malware blocking, tab suspension via chrome.tabs.discard() with a configurable timer, 25+ auto-protected web apps (Figma, Notion, Slack, and others), and a per-tab RAM savings dashboard.
+Tab suspension (discarding inactive tabs to free memory), memory-saved reporting, and cookie consent auto-dismissal are a separate layer.
+SuperchargePerformance covers that layer: 195,000+ DNR rules for tracker and malware blocking, tab suspension via chrome.tabs.discard() with a configurable timer, 29 auto-protected web apps (Figma, Notion, Slack, and others), and an estimate of the memory it has freed.
 Zero telemetry, 100% local, no account, Featured badge on CWS.

-If you already run uBlock Origin: SuperchargePerformance’s ad blocking overlaps significantly with uBlock’s coverage, and running both means every request gets matched against both filter sets — duplicate work, no incremental coverage gain.
-For the best setup, either use SuperchargePerformance alone (it covers ads, trackers, video ads, popups, cookies, and tab suspension) or keep uBlock for website ads and set Perf’s content blocking to Off so it handles only video ads, popups, cookies, and tab memory.
+If you run uBO Lite: SuperchargePerformance’s ad blocking overlaps with Lite’s coverage, and running both means every request gets matched against both filter sets — duplicate work for little incremental gain.
+For the cleanest setup, either use SuperchargePerformance alone (it covers ads, trackers, video ads, popups, cookies, and tab suspension) or keep Lite for website ads and set Perf’s content blocking to Off so it handles only video ads, popups, cookies, and tab memory.

 Which Setup to Choose

-- Maximum ad blocking, single extension: uBlock Origin (full)
+- Maximum ad blocking in a single extension: Firefox + uBlock Origin (full) — it no longer runs on Chrome

-- Lightweight blocking, minimal resource use: uBlock Origin Lite
+- Lightweight blocking on Chrome, minimal resource use: uBlock Origin Lite

-- Ad blocking + video ads + tab suspension + RAM savings: SuperchargePerformance alone (covers all four; running uBlock alongside means duplicate evaluation overhead with no extra coverage)
+- Ad blocking + video ads + tab suspension + RAM savings on Chrome: SuperchargePerformance alone (running a second blocker alongside adds duplicate evaluation overhead)

-- Tracker/performance focus, no ad blocker needed: SuperchargePerformance alone
+- Tracker/performance focus, no dedicated ad blocker needed: SuperchargePerformance alone

 Frequently Asked Questions